akilin/pokedex/README.md

 It's also awfully slow as my ping to both those apis is averaging 150-300ms.
 Considering a static nature of the data (it rarely changes, if ever) - it makes sense to introduce some local cache for the data.
 This will in theory solve both latency & hard dependency issues.

+I don't currently handle the case where translation api is dead.
+Only the one where it is alive and returns some proper errors.